Living with Hemiplegic Migraine

 1. Get enough sleep.
 Work towards a regular bedtime and aim for 7-9 hours nightly.

 2. Exercise regularly.
-Low-impact cardio that elevates your heart rate has migraine prevention benefits.
+Low-affected cardio that elevates your heart rate has migraine prevention benefits.

 3. Reduce stress when possible.
 Practice relaxation techniques like deep breathing, yoga, or mindfulness meditation.
-Consider online mental health counseling.
+Consider online mental health counselling.

 4. Limit caffeine intake.
-Consuming low amounts daily instead of fluctuating your intake works better for some people.
+Consuming moderate amounts daily instead of fluctuating your intake works better for some people.

 5. Stay hydrated.
 Drink at least 64 oz water daily.
 Getting dehydrated can trigger attacks.